Matvey787/Assembler/README.md

 ndisasm -b 16 -o 100h com/file/path.COM > asm/file/path.asm
 ```
 - 100h mean offset of the code in the com file.
-- -b 16 mean 16-bit code (optionally it could be 32 or 64-bit code) <br>
+- -b 16 mean 16-bit code (optionally it could be 32 or 64-bit code)

 After it you can find [*.asm file](https://github.com/Matvey787/Assembler/blob/main/TRYTOHACK/PROGFORHACK.asm) with disassembled code.
 Now you can probe it and find it's vulnerabilities.
 After the first
 viewing I found interesting strings: <br>